UNIRSM Study plan Analysis of visual communication

 Lucio Spaziante

-At the end of the course each student will have acquired the ability to analyze and understand the meanings and visual organization of an image, acquiring the basic skills of visual culture, as well as some elements of visual semiotics.
+At the end of the course each student will have acquired the ability to analyse and understand the meanings and visual organisation of an image, acquiring the basic skills of visual culture through semiotic methodology.

-In particular, they will have acquired the ability to break down and analyze various types of visual artefacts: from a print advertisement to the layout of a website, from the visual identity of a brand, to the analysis of a logo.
+In particular, he/she will have acquired the ability to break down and analyse various types of visual artefacts: from a press advertisement to the lay-out of a website, from the visual identity of a brand to the analysis of a logo.

-In this way, he will be able to evaluate the different strategic choices and the values generated by each individual visual communication.
+He/she will thus be able to assess the different strategic choices and values generated by each individual visual communication.

-Furthermore, he will acquire the tools to frame the profound transformations taking place in the ways of seeing, in the circulation of images, in the diffusion of screens, and in the social relationships mediated by the images themselves.
+Furthermore, he/she will acquire the tools to frame the profound transformations taking place in the ways of seeing, in the circulation of images, in the diffusion of screens, and in the social relations mediated by images themselves.

-During the course each student will be able to practice and test the skills acquired by analyzing concrete case studies from corporate and brand visual communication and media communication.
+During the course each student will be able to practise and test the skills acquired, analysing concrete case studies from corporate and brand visual communication, and from media communication.

-During the lessons, topics will be addressed that will allow the student to acquire an overview of the world of images in the contemporary world and, together, case study analyzes will be carried out.
+Topics will be addressed that will enable students to acquire an overview of the world of images in contemporary world; case study analyses will be carried out.

-• modalities of visual communication: painting, photography, posters and graphics, trademarks and logos, web, audiovisuals.
+• visual communication methods: painting, photography, posters and graphics, brands and logos, web, audiovisuals

 • visual identity and brand image